 Ozone would like to remind you that the following manoeuvres should be learnt under the supervision of a qualified instructor and always used with caution.
+We strongly recommend expert tuition over water with all the necessary safety precautions in place.
+Ensure that you fully understand the correct and safe use of this equipment before attempting SIV.
 Never forget that properly analysing the conditions before launch will help avoid the need to use these techniques.